JemRF/RF-Documentation/pages/wifidocs/wifi32s-sensor.md

 The S32 WiFi Sensor intelligence monitors for network connection, gets time from Internet Servers, and disables the onboard AP after 10 minutes of connection to the local WiFi to secure open access.
 If not connected to the Internet, the start time is set to October 1, 2025.

+The sensor provides options to customize for your business and provide Authentification for making changes.

 ## Features:

 - Easy to configure web interface.
 No programming or soldering skills required.
 You do not need the internet to configure the device.
 Connect to it directly from any WiFI device (e.g. PC, phone, tablet…)